The following details are ideas and comments expressed by David Nuescheler.

 Let’s assume I allow “references” from a document (a) to another document (b).
 If I model this relation using reference properties this means that the two documents are linked on a repository level.
 I cannot export/import document (a) individually, since the reference property’s target may not exist.
 Other operations like merge, update, restore, or clone are affected as well.

 So I would either model those references as “weak-references” (in JCR v1.0 this essentially boils down to string properties that contain the uuid of the target node) or simply use a path.
 Sometimes the path is more meaningful to begin with.

 I think there are use cases where a system really can’t work if a reference is dangling, but I just can’t come up with a good “real” yet simple example from my direct experience.

-In my experience a lot of generic applications allow interaction with nt:folder and nt:files implicitly and know how to handle and display those event if they are enriched with additional meta-information.
-For example a direct interaction with file server implementations like CIFS or WebDAV sitting on top of JCR become implicit.
+In my experience, many generic applications allow interaction with nt:folder and nt:files implicitly and know how to handle and display those events if they are enriched with additional meta-information.
+For example, a direct interaction with file server implementations like CIFS or WebDAV sitting on top of JCR become implicit.

-I think as good rule of thumb one could use the following: If you need to store the filename and the mime-type then
+I think as good rule of thumb one could use the following: If you must store the filename and the mime-type then

-If you need to add meta information for your resource, let’s say an “author” or a “description” property, extend
+If you must add meta information for your resource, let’s say an “author” or a “description” property, extend

 nt:resource not the